EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Introduction

 Recent research on KV cache compression has primarily centered on low-rank sharing.
 Similar to the Multi-Head Latent Attention (MLA) \citep{liu2024deepseek}, Palu \citep{chang2024palu} achieves training-free low-rank sharing by performing Singular Value Decomposition (SVD) within attention head groups, effectively reducing the KV cache footprint.
 Furthermore, CommonKV \citep{wang2025commonkv} leverages the intrinsic similarity of KV caches across layers to extend low-rank sharing to a multi-head, multi-layer scope, achieving superior performance under low memory budgets.

 While these methods effectively compress the KV cache footprint during inference, they all involve modifying model parameters.
-This irreversible parameter transformation hinders the KV cache from switching between normal and low-rank modes, thereby compromising inference performance in scenarios where memory is abundant.
+This parameter modification makes it difficult to switch between standard full-cache inference and compressed inference at runtime, thereby compromising inference performance when memory is abundant.
 Although some online compression methods \citep{liu2024minicache,chang2025xkv} offer selective compression, they struggle to maintain performance under tight memory budgets and incur additional latency overheads due to online compression.
-Consequently, there remains a lack of a flexible compression approach capable of reconciling \textbf{high performance on short texts} with \textbf{low resource costs on long texts}.
+Consequently, there remains a lack of a flexible compression approach capable of reconciling \textbf{high performance on short contexts} with \textbf{low resource costs on long contexts}.